Patch

 Note

-The data arrays are should be read-only.
-This means you can’t modify them, but should first make a copy.
+The data arrays should be read-only.
+This means you can’t modify them, but must first make a copy.

 import numpy as np